WEshalom/whospday/README.md

-This is Version 1.2 of the app and we are still in Laravel but now using valet as the server as in "api" project in NBSC.
+This is Version 1.W (As in whittle) of the app and we are still in Laravel but now using valet as the server as in "api" project in NBSC.
+Basically whittle!

 ## About Laravel